ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 6. Feel free to play around with the other visualizations by adding them to the Dashboard.
 You can also save the dashboard by clicking on the Save Dashboard button:
  ![Anaytic screen](./images/analytics-save-dashboard.png)

+# Step 10 - Invoke your API from Mobile

+In this lab, you will learn how consume the API from a Mobile Application.

+In this case, we will use a very simple sample of a Mobile Hybrid Application with the framework Ionic 1.7.

+the consumer experience for APIs that have been exposed to your developer organization.
+Using the developer portal, you will first login in as the admin user to load a Think IBM custom theme.
+You will then login as a developer to register your application and then subscribe to an API and test that API